cameronpenner/CharacterSheetsOnline/README.md

 ###Meeting Minutes
 [Meeting history](https://drive.google.com/folderview?id=0B9MCO8Sk7I1dbzlzcTJmajBTTDg&usp=sharing)

 Please note that electronic discussion regarding the project is recorded in a Slack channel.
 Please contact a team member for an invite (we would need your email).

 ###Installation
+This installation guide is based on the [Meteor Installation Guide](https://www.meteor.com/install).
+Our app is built on Meteor 1.2.1 and has the following package dependencies:
+* accounts-password         1.1.4  Password support for accounts
+* aldeed:collection2        2.8.0 Automatic validation of insert and update operations on the client and server.
+* blaze-html-templates      1.0.1  Compile HTML templates into reactive UI with Meteor Blaze
+* ecmascript                0.1.6 Compiler plugin that supports ES2015+ in all .js files
+* es5-shim                  4.1.14  Shims and polyfills to improve ECMAScript 5 support
+* jquery                    1.11.4  Manipulate the DOM using CSS selectors
+* meteor-base               1.0.1  Packages that every Meteor app needs
+* mobile-experience         1.0.1  Packages for a great mobile user experience
+* mongo                     1.1.3  Adaptor for using MongoDB and Minimongo over DDP
+* react                     0.14.3 Everything you need to use React with Meteor.
+* reactrouter:react-router  1.0.3  react-router (official): A complete routing solution for React.js
+* sanjo:jasmine             0.21.0  Velocity integration of the Jasmine testing framework
+* session                   1.1.1  Session variable
+* standard-minifiers        1.0.2  Standard minifiers used with Meteor apps by default.
+* tracker                   1.0.9  Dependency tracker to allow reactive callbacks
+* twbs:bootstrap            3.3.6  The most popular front-end framework for developing responsive, mobile first projects on the web.
+* velocity:html-reporter    0.9.1  Reactive Velocity test reports in your app.

-Follow the [Meteor Installation Guide](https://www.meteor.com/install).
-Once meteor is installed, `cd` into the MeteorApp/ directory and run `meteor`.
-The app will be available in your web browser at `localhost:3000`.
+on OSX or Linux, use `curl https://install.meteor.com/ | sh` to install the latest version of the Meteor Dev Kit.
+Once meteor is installed, clone this repository and `cd` into the MeteorApp/ directory and type `meteor`.
+The app will build and provide server output in the terminal.
+The web app will be available at `localhost:3000`.

 ###Unit Tests
 To run the server side unit tests, set the environment variable JASMINE_SERVER_UNIT=1.